How to braise beef in stout for melt-in-your mouth tender meat.

 1. Preheat the oven to 300 F.

-3. Over medium-high heat a braiser or a flameproof casserole,*** add the cooking oil and nicely brown the beef.
+3. Over medium-high heat heat a braiser or a flameproof casserole and add the cooking oil.
+Nicely brown the osso bucco beef on both sides.
 Remove temporarily.

 4. Lower the heat to medium.
 Saute the onions with the thyme (if needed add a little bit more cooking oil).